fabric8io/fabric8/docs/mavenPlugin.md

 Then you should see this profile being created at the [my-rest/rest profile page](http://localhost:8181/hawtio/index.html#/wiki/branch/1.0/view/fabric/profiles/my/rest.profile) which should have a bundle and some features added too (click on the Bundle and Feature tabs and you should see those).

+### Quick deploy without testing

+Sometimes you may want to skip testing before deploying, if you have done a trivial change.
+This can be done by speciftying ```-DskipTests``` via the command line as shown:

+        mvn fabric8:deploy -DskipTests

 ## Specifying the profile information in the plugin configuration

 You can configure the maven plugin to explicitly specify the profile to create via the plugin &lt;configuration&gt; section in your pom.xml: